-NOTE: It is important that if using an electrically conductive grease that the excess does not "creep-up" the edges of the sensor or come in contact with the sensor leads.
+NOTE: Ensure that no electrically conductive particles lodge between the adapter and SD sensor.
 There is a thin braze joint around the sides of the SD sensor and is electrically connected to the sensing element.
 Contact to the sides with any electrically conductive material will cause a short.
+It is also important that the sensor leads do not touch any part of the hex head.